 4. Assists with getting the app featured in app stores

 An excellent mobile app design is determined by how many users like it.
-With a good UI/UX, getting good ratings and reviews from satisfied users becomes easy, which in turn, brings the mobile app to the top lists of any category, while pushing more traction towards your app.
+With a good UI/UX, getting good ratings and reviews from satisfied users becomes easy, which in turn, brings the mobile app to the top lists of any category while pushing more traction toward your app.

 Best Mobile-app Design Examples